barbazul/1kfa/mod_guide_player.md

 triggered as they would normally be, and costs are paid (eg, if the attacker uses a magic item, they may lose a charge), but there are differences:

- * XP cards do not generate an experience point if they resolve a flip
+ * XP cards do not generate XP if they resolve a flip
  * Critical Success cards cannot be used to go up levels in moves
  * Attack power is not rolled